elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

   By pairing a custom Phoenix Channel with our LiveView, with the help of a Registry, we can respond to LiveView events with custom JavaScript on the client-side to provide better UX.
 ---

 LiveView has given us the ability to implement flexible and responsive UX almost entirely with server-side code.
 But what happens when our need for a responsive UI surpasses what LiveView seemingly offers?
-When we the demands of a particular feature have us reaching for JavaScript?
-It is possible to incorporate custom JS in the LiveView life cycle with the help of a custom LiveView channel and a Registry.
+When the demands of a particular feature have us reaching for JavaScript?
+It is possible to incorporate custom JS into the LiveView life cycle with the help of a custom LiveView channel and a Registry.
 Keep reading to see how we did it!

 ## The Problem

-In a recent post, we built a straightforward chatting application backed by LiveView, PubSub and Presence.
+In a [recent post](https://elixirschool.com/blog/live-view-with-presence/), we built a straightforward chatting application backed by LiveView, PubSub and Presence.
 We implemented nearly all of the necessary features (live updates as users type in new messages, a list that keeps track of users in the chat room and who is typing!) with only 90 lines of LiveView code.

 But then we ran into a blocker.

 When new chat messages were appended to the chat window, they appeared *just* out of frame.
 The chat window needed to scroll down to accommodate and display the new message.
 This is easy enough to do with just one or two lines of JavaScript: grab the height of the chat window, and set the `scrollTop` accordingly.

+[GIF WILL GO HERE]

 If you're familiar with Phoenix Channels, you might reach for something like this: